kostaskougios/scala-codegen/Readme.md

 ```

 Now we are ready to create code-generation tasks for the configured codegen-project.
+See
+the [Example project](example/) or use cases below.

 ## Use cases